hotwax/oms-documentation/Promise date change communication.md

 | `orderItemSeqId` | The ID of the sequence of an item in the order | No |

 ### Step 4: Customize Email Notification
 The `sendDeliveryDateChangedNotification` service checks the configuration for the email integration platform and picks the appropriate API template.
-The `sendDeliveryDateChangedNotification` service then takes input parameters `orderId` and `orderItemSequenceID` to update all the PO items in the API template with changed promised dates.
+The `sendDeliveryDateChangedNotification` service then takes input parameters `orderId` and `orderItemSequenceID` to update all the sales order items in the API template with changed promised dates.

 ### Step 5: Deliver Email Notification